AdobeDocs/workfront.en/help/enhanced-analytics/use-enhanced-analytics-filters.md

 <table cellspacing="15">
  <caption style="text-align: left;">
-  *To find out what plan, license type, or access you have, contact your <span>Workfront administrator</span>.
+  *To find out what plan, license type, or access you have, contact your Workfront administrator.
  </caption>
  <col>
  <col>